MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-command.md

 `DocString` is free text that you can attach to a table/function/column describing the entity.
 This string is presented in various UX settings next to the entity names.

 > [!WARNING]
-> Using the `.alter-merge` command incorrectly may lead to data loss.
+> If you change the type of a column during `.alter-merge`, all values in that column will be nullified.
+This may lead to unexpected data loss.

 > [!TIP]
 > The `.alter-merge` has a counterpart, the `.alter` table command that has similar functionality.
 For more information, see [`.alter table`](../management/alter-table-command.md)